DataJew/Amazon_Vine_Analysis/README.md

 ### ADDITIONAL ANALYSIS

-* A breakdown of the ratings may provide meaningful insight(s).
+* A breakdown of the ratings may provide meaningful insight(s) when looking at 5-star reviews and comparing paid, Vine participants to the control group.

 ![R4](https://github.com/DataJew/Amazon_Vine_Analysis/blob/main/Resources/images/R4.png)